What should I know before my first treatment?Back to Starting KEYTRUDA + LENVIMA

 KEYTRUDA is a cancer treatment that is given by a needle through a vein.
 This is known as an infusion.
 Your health care provider will give you KEYTRUDA into your vein through an intravenous (IV) line.
-Treatments are given over 30 minutes.
+Infusions are given over 30 minutes.
 They can take place at your doctor’s office or an infusion clinic.

 Before your first appointment to receive KEYTRUDA, call your infusion center and ask: